GSA/digitalgov.gov/content/news/2023/11/2023-11-28-part-1-delivering-on-21st-century-idea-a-case-study-from-the-gsa-smartpay-team.md

 In the end, the GSA SmartPay team launched three websites that embody the spirit of and deliver on the 21st Century IDEA.
 The sites are accessible to all users, leverage the U.S. Web Design System, and were built with and for users.

-Many thanks to everyone involved:
+**Many thanks to everyone involved**:

-* NASA – Tracy Hall, Benjamin Jensen, Godfrey Sauti, Emilie Siochi
+* **NASA** – *Tracy Hall, Benjamin Jensen, Godfrey Sauti, and Emilie Siochi*
-* GSA – Andrew Lee, Rebekah Perillo, Erin VanDagna, Tri Thai, David Shea, Rosalind Cherry, Bo Berlas, Arpan Patel, Jessica Marine, Mark Meyer, Wei Wang, Jeff Fredrickson, Ryan Johnson, Kristen Lohman, Jenn Noinaj, Ashley Owens, Mel Choyce
+* **GSA** – *Andrew Lee, Rebekah Perillo, Erin VanDagna, Tri Thai, David Shea, Rosalind Cherry, Bo Berlas, Arpan Patel, Jessica Marine, Mark Meyer, Wei Wang, Jeff Fredrickson, Ryan Johnson, Kristen Lohman, Jenn Noinaj, Ashley Owens, and Mel Choyce*